This post is a travel guide to Aksu Zhabagly National Park for independent budget travellers.

 In my post on Backpacking Kazakhstan you will find more practical information about travel in Kazakhstan.

-Tulkibas also has a train station so it is even possible to take a train from Shymkent, although times were not that convenient.
-Alternatively, the trains from Almaty, Nursultan (Astana) and Karaganda to Shymkent also stop in Tulkibas.
+Tulkibas also has a train station so it is even possible to take a train from Shymkent, although times are not that convenient.
+Alternatively, the trains from Almaty, Nursultan (Astana) and Karaganda to Shymkent also stop in Tulkibas so it is easy to add Aksu Zhabagly to your Kazakhstan itinerary.
 You can read more in this post on how to travel by train in Kazakhstan.

 Disclaimer: This post about Aksu Zhabagly National Park contains affiliate links.
 If you buy any service through any of my links, I will get a small commission at no extra cost to you.
 These earnings help me to keep Backpack Adventures alive!
 Thanks for your support!